prakash09/prakash09.github.io/_posts/2022-09-22-starting-up-as-a-tech-co-founder-the-challenges-beyond-tech-and-product-development.md

 ---
 layout: post
-title: "Starting up as a software engineer: the challenges beyond tech and product development"
+title: "Starting up as a tech co-founder: the challenges beyond tech and product development"

 ---
 I've loved coding ever since I got my first computer in 8th grade.
 I was a boring kid, so the first thing I did was learn to touch type.
 Soon, I could easily do over 40WPM.
 One day, one of my friends shared a music file, and as soon as I opened it, my CD drive started automatically opening and closing.
 Then, after 5 seconds, there was a message on the screen that said "Your system is hacked," and the system shut down.